AdarshMJ/LiRA-MIA/Discussion.md

 ### PRIV Dataset

 For this dataset, the only way I could evaluate if my method works is by posting it on the server and waiting for an hour.
 The results are given in the table below.
+I have also included a ```prediction_logs.csv``` file which shows the responses I have received.

 | Timestamp           | Input_File             | TPR@FPR=0.05                     | AUC                        |
 |---------------------|------------------------|----------------------------------|----------------------------|